JKNeeley/Flower-Classification-Website/README.md

 ## Clone into the repository locally
     git clone https://github.com/JKNeeley/Flower-Classification-Website.git

+## Install Python if it has not been already
+    brew install python

+## Create and enter a virtual environment in Python3
+    python -m venv venv
+    source venv/bin/activate

+## Install the necessary additional services if they are not already
+    pip install TensorFlow
+    pip install matplotlib
+    pip install pydot
+    brew install graphviz
+    pip install scipy

 ## Download the data sets in an input folder
  - https://www.kaggle.com/datasets/imsparsh/flowers-dataset
  - https://www.kaggle.com/datasets/alxmamaev/flowers-recognition